Matt is a painter and freelance writer. He writes about various topics, including relationships and online dating.

 In the general settings area, there's an option called "Second Look", which allows you to go back and look at an unlimited number of profiles you swiped left on.
 This is a cool feature that Tinder doesn't allow without paying for it.
-Bumble once allowed you to shake your phone aggressively to see the last profile you swiped left on, but that feature was removed.
+Bumble once allowed you to shake your phone to see the last profile you swiped left on, but that feature was terminated too.

 Is Facebook Dating Worth Your Time?

 If you're a single guy in the dating game you should definitely try the Facebook dating app, it's free and it works.
 With the ever increasing popularity of Facebook, the dating app will continue growing as time goes on.
-The app has improved since it first went public, now allowing you to swipe profiles instead of tapping the symbols.
+The app has improved since it first went public and now allows you to swipe profiles instead of tapping the symbols.